If you are new to self-publishing, here’s a list of the main online self-publishing platforms and also self-publishing companies in Victoria, BC.

 Questions to ask yourself before choosing a self-publishing path:

-Choosing a self-publishing path
+Choosing the Indie self-publishing path

 Read about one self-published author’s costly learning experience.